Operation Market Garden: 101st Airborne zone

-Day 3: Tuesday, 19 September
+Day 3: Tuesday 19 September

 Arnhem

-At 3:00 a.m., the commanders of the 2nd Battalion and the 1st and 11th Parachute Battalions met to plan their attack.
-At 4:30 a.m., before dawn, the 1st Parachute Brigade began its attack towards Arnhem Bridge, with the 1st Battalion leading supported by remnants of the 3rd Battalion, with the 2nd South Staffordshires on the 1st Battalion's left flank and the 11th Battalion following.
+At 03:00 the commanders of the 2nd Battalion and the 1st and 11th Parachute Battalions met to plan their attack.
+At 04:30, before dawn, the 1st Parachute Brigade began its attack towards Arnhem Bridge, with the 1st Battalion leading supported by remnants of the 3rd Battalion, with the 2nd South Staffordshires on the 1st Battalion's left flank and the 11th Battalion following.
 As soon as it became light the 1st Battalion was spotted and halted by fire from the main German defensive line.
 Trapped in open ground and under heavy fire from three sides, the 1st Battalion disintegrated and what remained of the 3rd Battalion fell back.
 The 2nd South Staffordshires were similarly cut off and, save for about 150 men, overcome by midday.
 The 11th Battalion, (which had stayed out of much of the fighting) was then overwhelmed in exposed positions while attempting to capture high ground to the north.
 With no hope of breaking through, the 500 remaining men of these four battalions withdrew westwards in the direction of the main force, 5 km away in Oosterbeek.

-The 2nd Battalion and attached units (approximately 600 men) were still in control of the northern approach ramp to the Arnhem bridge.
+The 2nd Battalion and attached units (approximately 740–750 men) were still in control of the northern approach ramp to the Arnhem bridge.
 They had been ceaselessly bombarded by enemy tanks and artillery from two battle groups led by SS-Sturmbannführer Brinkmann and one commanded by Major Hans-Peter Knaust.
-The Germans recognized that they would not be moved by infantry attacks such as those that had been bloodily repulsed on the previous day so instead they heavily shelled the short British perimeter with mortars, artillery and tanks; systematically demolishing each house to enable their infantry to exploit gaps and dislodge the defenders.
+The Germans recognised that they would not be moved by infantry attacks such as those that had been bloodily repulsed on the previous day so instead they heavily shelled the short British perimeter with mortars, artillery and tanks; systematically demolishing each house to enable their infantry to exploit gaps and dislodge the defenders.
 Although in battle against enormous odds, the British clung to their positions and much of the perimeter was held.
+More recent research by Zwarts shows that Brinkmann's unit had left the area and that Kampfgruppe Knaust and I./21 Panzergrenadier Battalion were commanded by Hans-Georg Sonnenstuhl, commander of 10th SS Panzer Division's artillery regiment.